 Is your brand strong for college sports?

 For you to improve as a person and player you need to understand your roles.
 If your goal is to one day play college or pro then you have to change your lifestyle.
 First thank your parents for allowing the opportunity for you to play the sport you love.
 Know that people are watching and your brand can weaken school or team you play for.
 If you come across in a negative way in person or on social media you could lose your money opportunities.
-The teams, schools & clubs you play for are effected when your brand appears to be negative or weak.
+The teams, schools & clubs you play for are affected when your brand appears to be negative or weak.

 What other people think of your brand